 Krause looks great moving up to welterweight — I am always stoked to see fighters eschew brutal weight cuts and notch wins.

 Cory Sandhagen def.
-Iuri Alcantara by Technical Knock Out @ 1:01 of Round 2
+Iuri Alcantara by TKO @ 1:01 of Round 2

 The fight started off fast, with Alcantara blitzing Sandhagen with punches, staggering him, and immediately taking him down and securing an armbar position.
 Somehow, despite being stuck in a deep armbar on multiple occasions, Sandhagen persevered and eventually worked his way out of the hold and into Alcantara's full-guard.
 From there, Sandhagen rained down punches and elbows, eventually wearing down and exhausting the 38 year-old Brazilian.
 By the end of the first round, Sandhagen had spent a good minute just bludgeoning Alcantara with punches.
 I have no idea why Alcantara's corner sent him back out, but they did.